Glossary of Mining Terminology

 Shooting - Blasting in a mine.

-Shotfirer - The official prior to detonating an explosive charge to blast coal, examines the area for gas, examines the preparations made for the blasting and when assured that all safety regulations have been complied with, detonates the shot.
+Shotfirer - The official prior to detonating an explosive charge to blast, examines the area for gas, examines the preparations made for the blasting and when assured that all safety regulations have been complied with, detonates the shot.

-Slope - An entrance to a mine driven down through an inclined coal seam.
-An inside slope in a mine is a passage in the mine driven from one system of workings down through a seam, to bring up coal from a lower system of workings.
+Slope - An entrance to a mine driven down through an inclined seam.
+An inside slope in a mine is a passage in the mine driven from one system of workings down through a seam, to bring up material from a lower system of workings.

 Slopeman - A workman who patrols and keeps in repair the mine's main and back slopes.